Japanese refiners see bullish oil price trend continuing

 Middle East crude benchmark prices in Dubai are expected to remain in the $70s per barrel for a while, he said.

-Sugimori, who also serves as chairman of Japan's biggest refiner, Eneos Holdings Inc (5020.T), said fuel demand in Japan was expected to pick up later this year.
+Sugimori, who also serves as chairman of Japan’s biggest refiner, Eneos Holdings Inc, said fuel demand in Japan was expected to pick up later this year.

 “Gasoline demand in Japan in May and June were still about 90% of pre-pandemic levels in 2019 but a further pick-up is expected as higher flow of people is expected with the Tokyo 2020 Olympics and potential lifting of the state of emergency in some areas,” he said.